 Combination of Four courses.
 Three Parkland and One Links.
 (All championship 18 hole 72 par)

 This can be classed as South Africa’s most prestigious golf resort with the Black Knight (Gary Player) designing and working on all of the courses.
-It boasts a luxury 5-star hotel and 4 quality championship courses with three of the courses reserved for Hotel guests only.
+It boasts a luxury 5-star hotel and 4 quality championship courses with three of the courses reserved for Hotel guests.
 They are the “Montagu”, “Outeniqua” and the famous “Links” which Gary Player designed to emulate a typical Scottish links course.
 The links have hosted some prestigious golf tournaments over the years.
 In 2003 it held the Presidents Cup, in 2005 the South African Open, and in 2012 The Volvo Golf Champions European Tour.
 These three courses are stunning with some extraordinary holes and fairways in addition to some spectacular features.
-If you are looking for a stress-free round of golf then the fourth course at Fancourt could be a perfect choice.
-The “Bramble Hill” course is open to the public, therefore, you are not required to be a hotel resident to play it.
+If you are looking for a stress-free round of golf, then the fourth course at Fancourt could be a perfect choice.
+The “Bramble Hill” course is open to the public.
+Therefore, you are not required to be a hotel resident to play it.
 The course is 18 holes and challenging even to the most proficient of golfers.
 There are similarities between the Bramble Hill Course and the “Links”.
-They both have undulating fairways, raised greens, and of course the mandatory multitude of difficult hazards.
+They both have undulating fairways, raised greens, and of course, the mandatory multitude of difficult hazards.
 Whichever course is played at the resort you are guaranteed a round of golf to remember.

 Sun City Resort (North West Province) Sun City.